 Main Cabin 1 Priority Boarding

-You may board your flight early with Main Cabin 1 Priority Boarding.
-This perk is awesome because you can avoid traffic from the general public when boarding.
-Fewer people also makes it easier for you to find your seat and you get first choice of overhead storage bin space.
+Cardholders may board their flight early with Main Cabin 1 Priority Boarding.
+This is awesome because cardholders can avoid the traffic from the general public when boarding.
+Fewer people also makes it easier for cardholders to find their seat and receive first choice of overhead storage bin space.

 No Foreign Transaction Fees